-South Africa's national government accounts are presented in Annexure B of the 2014 Budget Review.
-The structure of the reporting tables is based on recommendations in the most recent version of Government Finance Statistics1 (GFS), published in 2001, and the System of National Accounts2 (SNA), published in 1993.
+South Africa's national government accounts are presented in the statistical tables that appear at the back of the 2015 Budget Review.
+The structure of the reporting tables is based on recommendations in the Government Finance Statistics1 (GFS), published in 2001, and the System of National Accounts2 (SNA), published in 1993.
 Certain modifications to the structure of the accounts and the labelling of the receipt and payment items have been made to take into account specific features of the South African environment.

 The GFS presentation also differs in some respects from the presentation in Chapter 2 of the Budget Review, which is based on the SNA.
-This annexure describes the presentation format and structure of the government accounts, and explains deviations between GFS recommendations and the way government statistics in the national accounts are compiled and presented.
+This annexure describes the presentation format and structure of the government accounts, and explains deviations between the GFS recommendations and the way government statistics in the national accounts are compiled and presented.
 It also describes the salient characteristics of the SNA's section on government statistics.